 Where we work

-Research is conducted in Namibia, in the Erongo Mountains and Spitzkoppe area, and in South Africa, around Kimberley
+Research is conducted in Namibia, in the Erongo Mountains and the Spitzkoppe area, and in South Africa, around Kimberley

 Existing contacts (HNHP) and the involvement of Namibian researchers working in the area (Martha Akawa, Kaarina Efraim, Emma Haitengi & Alma Nankela), provide excellent conditions for fieldwork there.